hieuhc/hieuhc.github.io/_posts/2017-10-02-review-microservices-kubernetes.md

 ## Rabbit MQ vs Kafka
 With 10 years since the first release and 35000 production deployments world-wide, Rabbit MQ is really a matured message broker platform.
-It supports multiple a variety of message platforms including AMQP, STOMP, MQTT, etc. Its client in Python is [Pika](https://github.com/pika/pika).
+It supports multiple message platforms including AMQP, STOMP, MQTT, etc. Its client in Python is [Pika](https://github.com/pika/pika).
 To handle request and respond kind of service, Rabbit MQ uses Remote Procedure Call (RPC) which is a blocking(sync) remote message protocol and a `reply_to` queue from a receiver to a sender.
 Then to make it async, a `correlation_id` is sent along to filter which request a response is for.